ChiaraBertipaglia/Infusing-a-culture-of-open-science-within-the-community-of-researchers-at-the-Zuck/Project_Development_Plan.md

 ## Tasks
 c) Identify community members who already publish preprints and/or code openly and interview them.
 Have ~10 1:1 conversations:
-- to learn what motivates them to adopt open science practices (mix of PIs and postdocs)
+- to learn what motivates them to adopt open science practices
 - to ask them how the ZI could further support them
 - to ask them to be community champions/advocates for this cause by: being consultants to create programmatic content (both events and communications);